 5.10.4 Reporting Trigger

-This parameter is mandatory if the list of measurements parameter is configured for UE side measurement (such as M1 measurement in LTE and M1/M2 measurement in UMTS) and the jobtype is configured for Immediate MDT or combined Immediate MDT and Trace.
+This parameter is mandatory if the list of measurements parameter is configured for UE side measurement (such as M1 measurement in LTE and NR, and M1/M2 measurement in UMTS) and the jobtype is configured for Immediate MDT or combined Immediate MDT and Trace.

 The parameter shall not have the combination of periodical, event based and event based periodic reporting at the same time, i.e. :

-For LTE, only one of the bits 1, 2, and 5 can be set.
+For LTE and NR, only one of the bits 1, 2, and 5 can be set.

 For UMTS, bit 1 cannot be set at the same time with either bit 3 or bit 4.

-The parameter is one octet long bitmap and can have the following values , (detailed definition of the parameter is in 3GPP TS 37.320 [30]): Periodical,
+The parameter is one octet long bitmap and can have the following values in LTE, UMTS, NR (detailed definition of the parameter is in 3GPP TS 37.320 [30]): Periodical,

-Event A2 for LTE:
+Event A2 for LTE and NR:

 Event 1F for UMTS,